AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - The GitHub MCP server in this repository is the stable engine.
 - Your ChatGPT side controller prompt is the personal layer where you express your own style and policies.
-- The controller contract and docs are the shared map between humans, assistants, and the engine.

 In practice, always remember:

 - The default branch of this repository (for example `main`) is the long-term source of truth for behavior and docs **after** humans have reviewed and merged pull requests.
 While you are doing work, you must not target that branch directly with MCP tools; instead, create or ensure a feature branch from the default branch and treat that feature branch as your effective main until the PR is merged and the branch is closed.
 - Any local workspace clone is a scratchpad; after you use `commit_workspace` or `commit_workspace_files` to push changes from it, refresh that workspace with `ensure_workspace_clone(reset=true)` on the same branch before running tests, linters, PR helpers, or further edits.
+This reclone step is mandatory and not skippable.
-- Tools exposed by this MCP server are the only way you interact with the repository.
-Before using any tool in a session, call `describe_tool` for that tool and, when applicable, `validate_tool_args` on your planned `args` so you work from the live schema instead of guesses.
+- Tools exposed by this MCP server are the only way assistants interact with the repository.
+Before using any tool in a session, call `describe_tool` for that tool and, when applicable, use `validate_tool_args` on your planned `args` so you work from the live schema instead of guesses.
+When you need metadata or validation for multiple tools, prefer a single `describe_tool` or `validate_tool_args` call with up to 10 tools at once instead of many separate calls.
 - Use branches and pull requests for any edits; avoid writing directly to the default branch, and never claim to have run a tool unless it actually executed through this server.

 The goal is to keep assistants grounded in what the server can actually do, while still allowing each user to evolve their own personal controller over time.
 When I am running as a controller assistant (for example Joeys GitHub), I treat this repo, its tools, and these docs as the live contract that governs how I behave; my own system prompt and snapshots simply describe how I should apply that contract for a particular human.
 ---
 ## 1. Sources of truth